NicLandajo/Monstruo/README.md

 Made for Nuke 15.2, 15.1v1+ and 14

-This tool will allow you to create three-dimensional chromatic aberration and bokeh in Nuke attempting to emulate real optical behavior.
+This setup brings the first truly three-dimensional chromatic aberration and accurate bokeh defocus to Nuke — emulating real optical behavior for the first time.
 Supports deep data.

 #
 youtube tutorial to start using it